 Milk Thistle Seeds are a godsend to your bird’s liver function.

 Believe it or not, milk is a more powerful antioxidant than vitamins C and E.

 Parsley is considered a preventative herb.
 Lots of vitamin B and potassium and some research indicates that it may subdue cancer cell multiplication.

-Red Clover Blossoms and Leaf offer vitamin A, C, B along with chromium magnesium iron and calcium complex this buys the shown to be effective as an antibiotic and blood purifier.
+Red Clover Blossoms and Leaf offer vitamins A, C, B along with chromium magnesium iron and calcium complex this is the shown to be effective as an antibiotic and blood purifier.